cyclehelmets.org

 At first cycle helmets were promoted mainly by their manufacturers, with competing claims about their effectiveness.
 Then, during the 1980s, reports began to be published suggesting that if cyclists wore helmets they would be less likely to suffer head injury.
 From that time, the promotion of helmet wearing by cyclists has been a main thrust of road safety and health practitioners in many countries.

 Cycle helmets protect the head by reducing the rate at which the skull and brain are accelerated or decelerated by an impact.
 The helmet acts like a shock absorber.
-As it is impacted, the expanded polystyrene liner dissipates the energy over a rapidly increasing area like a cone.
+As it is impacted, the expanded polystyrene liner is intended to crush, dissipating the energy over a rapidly increasing area like a cone.

 When helmets fail, they do so catastrophically, rather than gradually, by breaking.
 The breaking of a helmet is not by itself evidence that it has provided useful protection to the wearer.
 It is common for cycle helmets to fail prematurely, before the polystyrene liner has been fully crushed.
-In this case, the protection experienced may have been minimal.
+Indeed, very often helmets break without the liner compressing at all, perhaps because they have been subjected to oblique forces, not directed at the head, that they are not designed to withstand.
+If a helmet breaks without its liner compressing, it is likely that no more than superficial protection would have been afforded.

 All standards prescribe tests using a flat anvil (though with greatly differing impact energies) but few include a test involving a hemispherical anvil, which is often closer to real-life crash conditions.
 No standard specifies tests involving rotational impacts.